thembansusha/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-A repro that serves as a test for the Courseera data science course.
+A repro that serves as a test for the Coursera data science course.